Non-binary characters in fiction: Steven Universe and beyond

 Some franchises alleviated that concern.
-For instance, the Steven Universe franchise, from 2013 to 2020, included various non-binary characters.
-For instance, Obsidian, a fusion of Steven Universe and fellow Crystal Gems Garnet, Amethyst, and Pearl, and Rainbow Quartz 2.0, a fusion of Steven Universe and fellow Crystal Gem Pearl, were confirmed as non-binary by storyboarders Colin Howard and Joe Johnston.
-Additionally, Smoky Quartz, a fusion of Steven Universe and fellow Crystal Gem Amethyst, is nonbinary since, as series creator Rebecca Sugar stated, the Gems are "all non-binary women," which applies to Amethyst specifically.
-Furthermore, Sunstone, a fusion of Steven Universe and fellow Crystal Gem Garnet, uses singular they and feminine pronouns and Shep is non-binary.
-Shep is the first character in the series to be a non-binary human, is the partner of Sadie Miller.
-Shep is voiced by Indya Moore who is also non-binary, transgender, uses gender neutral they/them pronouns, and is a person of color.
-Another character is Stevonnie, who is a fusion of Steven and Connie.
-Steven and Connie identify as male and female respectively, but the gender of Stevonnie is difficult to describe, with series creator Rebecca Sugar describing it as the "living relationship between Steven and Connie."
+For instance, the Steven Universe franchise, from 2013 to 2020, included various non-binary characters, including all Gem characters, since series creator Rebecca Sugar stated that the Gems are "all non-binary women".
+One prominent character is Stevonnie, who is a fusion of Steven and Connie.
+Steven and Connie identify as male and female respectively, but the gender of Stevonnie is difficult to describe, with series creator Rebecca Sugar describing it as the "living relationship between Steven and Connie".
 Stevonnie is commonly referred to with gender neutral pronouns (such as the singular they), while male and female characters seem to be physically attracted to Stevonnie.